Jaybee020/My-Blogs/content/posts/randnum-server/index.md

 ### Decoder

-The decoder is used to decode the methods called by players after the transactions have been fetched via the Algorand Indexer.
+The decoder is used to decode a player's application calls fetched via the Algorand Indexer.This involves hardcoding each method signature and method name into separate arrays.
+The decoding process simply involves getting the index of the method signature from the encoded array and returning the data in that particular index of the decoded methods array.

 ```js
 import { ABIMethod } from "algosdk";